sasaki77/zetemple/README.md

 PV names are obtained from template of Zabbix to monitor EPICS PVs.

-The Item key of Zabbix template are must be PV name or last part of comma separated key as follow.
+The Item key of Zabbix template are must begin with "zetemple.".
+PV name must follow "zetemple." or last part of comma separated key as follow.

-ex.1) `PV:name`
+ex.1) `zetemple.PV:name`

-ex.2) `comma.separated.PV:name`
+ex.2) `zetemple.comma.separated.PV:name`

 If the item key has `pv`, characters that follows `pv` are used as PV name.

-ex.3) `comma.separated.pv.PV:name.field`
+ex.3) `zetemple.comma.separated.pv.PV:name.field`

 ## installing